davidjspooner/repoxy/requirements/ui/components/22_ui_component_settings_dialog.md

 - Close actions:
   - Close button (X).
   - Footer button (“Close” or “Done”).
 - Optional: click on dimmed backdrop.

-Settings persistence details (e.g. localStorage vs backend) are **out of scope** for this UI spec but must not change the visual behaviour.
+  - These close actions **do not** apply changes; they merely dismiss the dialog because settings already apply live.

+Settings persistence is handled in-browser via localStorage as described above; no backend round-trip is required in MVP.